Sjwilhelms/BootChamp/README.md

 Set up accounts and billing with [HEROKU](https://www.heroku.com/)
 - create a new app and link it to github repo
 - select region as Europe
-- in Settings, add CLOUDINARY_URL, DATABASE__URL, and SECRET_KEY to config variables(in your project these variables are confidentially stored in `env.py` file, and called by `settings.py`)
+- in `Settings`, add `CLOUDINARY_URL`, `DATABASE__URL`, and `SECRET_KEY` to config vars(in your project these variables are confidentially stored in `env.py` file, and called by `settings.py`)
-- in Deploy, you can select which github branch to deploy from.
+- in `Deploy`, you can select which github branch to deploy from.
 This can help preserve the main branch whilst troubleshooting.
-- in Deploy, press the deploy button at the bottom of the page.
+- in `Deploy`, press the `Deploy Branch` button at the bottom of the page.
 This will take a moment.

 ### TESTING